-\subsubsection{Unified 3D shape and scene understanding}
+\subsection{Unified 3D shape and scene understanding}

-We show that \llm3, with the shape-augmented 3D modality, can reconstruct and render complex 3D objects and scenes.
-We build a variant of ObjaWorld with complex objects (\eg, barrel, fire balloon, chicken) from Objaverse~\cite{deitke2023objaverse}, and train recognition and rendering models on 100k image-scene pairs.
+\cref{subsection:generalization-to-complex-shapes} focused on the effectiveness of our structured 3D modality for diverse scene layouts with \textit{known} complex shapes.
+Therefore, we used type-specific object descriptions (\eg, ``bird'' or ``person'').
+Here, we bring together all our findings from~\cref{subsection:cookbook}, \textit{including} the learned 3D shape tokenization.
+We show that \llm3 can reconstruct and render complex 3D objects and scenes, using a variant of ObjaWorld with complex objects (\eg, barrel, chicken) from Objaverse~\cite{deitke2023objaverse}.
+We train recognition and rendering models on 100k image-scene pairs.

-The recognition task requires the model to: (1) reconstruct full 3D geometry per object, even under occlusion, and (2) infer each object's 3D position and pose -- all from a \emph{single image}.
-Fig.~\ref{subfig:shape-and-scene-reconstruction} shows results on unseen scenes, where our model accurately recovers object geometries and spatial layouts via our structured, object-centric 3D modality.
-In contrast, Trellis~\cite{xiang2024structured}, a diffusion-based image-to-3D method, trained on Objaverse, that models the scene as a whole, often produces distorted shapes (\eg, deformed bottle) and misaligned layouts (\eg, linearly arranged objects).
+The recognition model must (1) reconstruct full 3D geometry for each object, and (2) infer each object's 3D position and pose from a \emph{single image}.
+Fig.~\ref{subfig:shape-and-scene-reconstruction} shows results on unseen scenes: our model recovers object geometries and spatial layouts via our structured, object-centric 3D modality, while Trellis~\cite{xiang2024structured}, a diffusion-based image-to-3D model trained on Objaverse that treats the scene holistically, often yields distorted shapes (\eg, a deformed bottle) and misaligned layouts (\eg, linearly arranged objects).

-In the rendering task, the model inputs the structured 3D modality with embedded shape sequences and outputs the corresponding image.
-It must map shapes to appearance and position objects accurately by location and pose.
-Fig.~\ref{subfig:shape-and-scene-rendering} compares our model’s outputs with Blender renderings.
-The model reliably captures object shapes and spatial relationships, with minor distortions in challenging cases (\eg, the occluded cheeseburger behind the basketball in the third image).
+For rendering, the model takes the structured 3D modality with encoded shape tokens and outputs the corresponding image, mapping shape to appearance and placing objects at the correct positions and poses.
+Fig.~\ref{subfig:shape-and-scene-rendering} compares our outputs with Blender renderings, showing that our model reliably captures shapes and spatial relationships, with only minor distortions in challenging cases (\eg, the occluded cheeseburger behind the basketball in the third image).

-\mypar{Qualitative scaling behavior.} Fig.~\ref{fig:scaling-laws-rendering} shows that with limited data, the rendering model captures coarse layouts but struggles with object geometry and positioning.
-As training data increases, object appearance and spatial accuracy improve, yielding more consistent renderings.
+\mypar{Qualitative scaling behavior.} Fig.~\ref{fig:scaling-laws-rendering} shows that with limited data the rendering model produces amorphous color blobs that lack semantic coherence and captures only coarse layouts, while increasing training data progressively improves object geometry, appearance, and spatial relationships, yielding more accurate and consistent renderings.

 \lstset{ basicstyle=\ttfamily , escapeinside={(*@}{@*)}, breaklines=true, breakindent=0pt, showstringspaces=false, backgroundcolor=, extendedchars=false }